Officer hurt in shootout in popular tourist area in Arkansas

 HOT SPRINGS, Ark.
-(AP) - Authorities in Arkansas say a man who was seen “pumping a gun” in a busy tourist area is in critical condition after he was shot by police.
+(AP) - A man who was seen “pumping a gun” in a busy tourist area in Arkansas is in critical condition being shot by police, authorities said.

-Hot Springs police say several people called 911 to report a man walking along Bathhouse Row while carrying a long gun and threatening bystanders on Sunday.
-Officers responded and exchanged gunfire with the man.
-One police officer was struck twice.
+Hot Springs police said several people called 911 to report a man walking along Bathhouse Row while carrying a long gun and threatening bystanders on Sunday.
+Officers responded and exchanged gunfire with the man, and one police officer was struck twice, police said.

 Authorities say the man carrying the gun was identified as 31-year-old Jonathan Allen Scott of Hot Springs.
 The wounded officer, Jonathan Smith, was treated and released from a hospital.

-The shootout occurred along the historic Bathhouse Row in Hot Springs National Park.
-The Sentinel-Record reports the area was crowded with tourists at the time, but no bystanders were hurt.
+The shootout occurred along the historic Bathhouse Row in Hot Springs National Park, about 55 miles (90 kilometers) southwest of Little Rock.
+The Sentinel-Record report ed that the area was crowded with tourists at the time - including some people who took refuge in the closet of a historic bathhouse - but no bystanders were hurt.

+One witness, Crystal Eskine of Louisiana, said she was at a nearby park when she saw a man “pumping a gun.”

+“When that happened, I took the kids and we went and hid behind a brick wall,” she said.
+“A while later, we heard about half a dozen gunshots.
+When we saw the cops we knew it was safe so we started walking again and saw two cops standing next to a body.”

 Sign up for Daily Newsletters